-- Whitening rinses.
-Used like a mouthwash, these products contain whitening agents.
+Whitening rinses.
 They're easy to use.
-All you do is swirl the rinse around your mouth for a minute.
-Because the whitening agent is in contact with teeth for a short time, rinses whiten teeth gradually.
+All you do is swirl it around in your mouth for a minute.

 Which Is Right for You?

-"If your teeth and gums are in excellent condition, you may want to consider an [at-home] whitener," says Kellee Kattleman Stanton, DDS.
-She's a spokeswoman for the American Academy of Cosmetic Dentistry.
+"If your teeth and gums are in excellent condition, you may want to consider an [at-home] whitener," says Kellee Kattleman Stanton, DDS, a spokeswoman for the American Academy of Cosmetic Dentistry.